-Following the ECtHR's ruling in Tarakhel v Switzerland,37 the Swedish Migration Agency issued a position on the judgment in December 2014.38 The Migration Agency's position makes a narrow reading of Tarakhel, by holding that the obligation of the sending state to seek individual guarantees from the receiving state does not apply in respect of applicants who do not belong to families with children or other vulnerable groups.
+Following the ECtHR's ruling in Tarakhel v Switzerland,38 the Migration Agency issued a position on the judgment in December 2014.39 The Migration Agency's position makes a narrow reading of Tarakhel, by holding that the obligation of the sending state to seek individual guarantees from the receiving state does not apply in respect of applicants who do not belong to families with children or other vulnerable groups.
 Moreover, it considers that persons who already hold a residence permit in the receiving state do not enter the reception system upon return, and are therefore excluded from the scope of the ruling.
 The Migration Agency's position also holds that guarantees of reception conditions need not be requested until there is a legally enforceable decision and transfer is being planned.

-In January 2016 a new position of the Migration Agency followed its previous one issued in April 2015,39 relying on new information communicated by Italy to the European Commission.
-This position confirms the Migration Agency's view that Italy currently fulfils the requirements of the Tarakhel ruling and that Sweden no longer needs to obtain individual guarantees before performing a transfer.40 The legal position
+In January 2016 a new position of the Migration Agency followed its previous one issued in April 2015, 40 relying on new information communicated by Italy to the European Commission.
+This position confirms the Migration Agency's view that Italy currently fulfils the requirements of the Tarakhel ruling and that

-37 ECtHR, Tarakhel v.
+38 ECtHR, Tarakhel v.
 Switzerland, Application No 29217/12, Judgment of 4 November 2014.